n8n-io/n8n-docs/docs/langchain/langchain-tutorial.md

 * Load your own custom data
 * Create custom functionality in another workflow

-Because n8n can connect to any service with a public API, this is a very powerful tool.
+Because n8n can connect to any service with a public API, this is a powerful tool.

 This example generates some fake data in a workflow, and loads it in to the AI workflow.
 The AI workflow passes a parameter to the workflow generating the data, to ensure it only returns data that's intended to be public.